Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220912-intro-to-shell2/lesson.md

 When we run this command, the output takes up more than we can see without scrolling.
 If we were to run `cat` on a really long file, it may take seconds, minutes, or even hours to print all of the contents to the screen.
 Enter `less`.
-`less` is a terminal pager that shows a files contents one screen at a time.
+`less` is a terminal pager that shows a file's contents one screen at a time.

 ```
 less docs/arcadia-users-group/20220822-intro-to-markdown-syntax/lesson.md